 3. Finally, using your fingers and thumbs, pinch all along your jawline with firm pressure.
 Keep squeezing and releasing for a minute or two.
-This portion of the massage is especially important for lymphatic drainage.
-“Think of your chin and jawline as your facial ‘trash can,’ where all the toxic buildup gets disposed of,” Dr. Nguyen says.
-This technique helps flush that all out, leaving you puff-free.
+This portion of the massage is especially important for lymphatic drainage: “Think of your chin and jawline as your facial ‘trash can,’ where all the toxic buildup gets disposed of,” Dr. Nguyen says.
+This technique promises to help flush that all out, leaving you puff-free.

 4. Finish by giving your skin a little tap-tap-tap all over for extra stimulation.